rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - Body will be undefined
 - 401: The session token is missing or invalid.
   - Body will be undefined
-- 403: The user is not a contributor for the specified project.
+- 403: The user is not a contributor for the specified project or does not have the editor role.
   - Body will be undefined
 - 404: The project or link could not be found.
   - Message will say "Project does not exist" or "Question does not exist"
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined